MotorStorm (video game): E3 video footage

-Early details released by Sony and Evolution Studios show high-quality rendered video sequences.
+While the game was originally being developed under the title Stampede, early details released by Sony and Evolution Studios show high-quality rendered video sequences.
 Many gaming enthusiasts and members of the press became sceptical as to the source of the material shown, with most people suspecting the footage to be pre-rendered as opposed to real-time in-game footage.

 In March 2006, shortly following the Game Developers Conference, leaked footage of a tech demo was spread across the Internet on sites such as YouTube.
 The demo showed a yellow buggy and a motorbike both cutting through mud, as well as splashing the mud onto a white truck, and showed violent crashes, such as a bike landing on a purple rally car, causing it to spin out, and a white mud plugger ramming through the yellow buggy, causing it to get crushed by rolling over and crossing through flames and crashing into the guardrail.
 Being a technical demo, it did not show any gameplay aspects or whether the final game would reach the standard of the E3 2005 video.
-Sony representative Phil Harrison said it would make an appearance at E3 2006, which eventually did, although it missed the first day of the expo due to the show versions being completed and uploaded to LA that day.
-The build at the show was only 50% complete but still showed some effects such as motion blur and track deformation.
+Sony representative Phil Harrison said it would make an appearance at E3 2006.
+It eventually did, although it missed the first day of the expo due to the show versions being completed and uploaded to LA that day.
+The build was only 50% complete, but still showed some effects such as motion blur and track deformation.

 Demos

 Two demo versions of the game have been made available to the public.
 The first was only available on PlayStation 3 retail kiosks, while the second was only available for download from the PlayStation Store.
-While both demos featured the same track, the kiosk demo allowed the player to switch vehicles on the grid before the race starts, which means that the player was able to race in approximately twenty different vehicles, while the downloadable demo restricted players to two vehicles.
+While both demos featured the same track, the kiosk demo allowed the player to switch vehicles on the grid before the race starts, which means that it was possible to race in approximately twenty different vehicles, while the downloadable demo restricted players to two vehicles.
 The downloadable demo had a smoother frame rate and extra visual detail.

 Both demos allowed the player to steer using Sixaxis motion-sensing.